-7. Built in web server so greenhouse functions can be monitored remotely.
+6. Built in web server so greenhouse functions may be monitored remotely.

-The passive actuators work great to open and close the vents so I decided to augment them with a roof mounted fan.
+The passive actuators work great to open and close the vents so I augment them with a roof mounted exhaust fan.
 I used a dual fan assembly designed to cool server racks mounted under the roof vent.
-In the picture you can see the Autovent adjustment knob poking out behind the middle of the fan.
-The fan is designed to fit a standard 19”rack, so it was easy to install within the ceiling joists supporting the roof vent.
-The controller monitors internal greenhouse air temperate to control the fan.
-A couple of degrees of hysteresis minimize short cycling the fan.
+In the picture you can see the Autovent adjustment knob poking out behind the middle of the fan on the left.
+The fan is designed to fit a 19” equipment rack, so it was easy to install within the ceiling joists under the roof vent.
+The controller monitors greenhouse air temperate to control the fan.

 The fan assembly is plugged into a ceiling mounted receptacle.
 Because it is upside down I used a Twist-Lock receptacle to make sure the plug does not fall out.

 The floor of the greenhouse consists of several feet of pea stone.
-This represents a large underutilized thermal mass.
+This represents a large thermal mass.
 A stone floor by itself is not a very effective storage medium because not much heat is transferred to and from the stone.
-To better utilize the rock mass I mounted a squirrel cage blower near the roof, connected to a pair of 3” PVC DWV pipes to conduct air to two flexible perforated pipes embedded in the stone.
-Centrifugal blowers are a good choice for this task because backpressure is high.
+To better utilize the mass I mounted a squirrel cage blower near the roof, connected to a pair of 3” PVC DWV pipes to force air through two flexible perforated pipes embedded in the stone.
+A centrifugal blower is a good choice for this task because backpressure is high.

 The controller monitors outside air temperate and turns the blower on when temperate falls below the set point.
-This way the blower does not run needlessly during warm times.
-During the day warm air is blown into the stone heating it up and reducing the need to vent excess heat.
-At night air blown through the stone extracts heat to help maintain temperature.
-As with the ceiling fan a couple of degrees of hysteresis is used to minimize short cycling the blower.
+This way the blower does not run needlessly during warm weather.
+During the day warm air is blown into the stone heating it up reducing the need to vent excess heat.
+At night air blowing through the stone extracts heat to help maintain greenhouse air temperature.

 Six plastic barrels are lined up against the north wall of the greenhouse.
 They are under the boards on the left of the picture.